illinoistech-itm/jhajek/itmt-430/application-automation-deployment-with-secrets/Readme.md

 At the conclusion of the review of this working end-to-end sample, you will have been exposed to the common problems when moving an application from a manual deployment to an automated deployment.
 You will have engaged with methods to pass secret and see their pros and cons, and finally you will have understood cloud-init and its permissions structure.

+## Overview

+What are we trying to solve in this document and sprint-03?
+We are reinforcing a few concepts regarding security, deployment, automation, and repeatability.
+This brings new questions:

+* How do we dynamically configure secrets in our application?
+  * Can you name some secrets your application has?
+  * Can you name components that have or need a secret value?
+* How will we know the IP addresses of our frontend and backend systems when they have an epehemeral DHCP address?
+  * Why do we have multiple networks?
+Why can't we just put everything on the public network or localhost?
+* How to we preseed our database with tables and data?
+* How do handle HTTP connections through a load-balancer?
+* Why are we deploying in an automated fashion with Packer and Terraform when we can just SSH in to a single server and configure everything manually?

+These questions and more will be answered via the provided sample code and concepts we will discuss in this tutorial.

 ### Sample Code Location

 Working code to demonstrate all of this is located in two places